 Generally speaking, when we talk about vitamin C we mean ascorbic acid or L-ascorbic acid (they are the same).
 Ascorbic acid is the most studied form of vitamin C in cosmetics, and when formulated correctly (it is a very unstable ingredient), it provides incredible results when it comes to improving tone, reducing the signs of aging (improving the production of collagen, the protein responsible for keeping our skin firm and elastic) and protect against pollution and other external agents that try to damage our skin on a daily basis.

 However, there are many other forms of vitamin C available in cosmetics, such as sodium ascorbyl phosphate, magnesium ascorbyl phosphate, ascorbyl palmitate, retinyl ascorbate, tetrahexyldecyl ascorbate, ascorbyl glucoside and 3-O ethyl ascorbic acid.
-All these ingredients are a great addition to any beauty product (I insist, as long it is well formulated), but if you are looking for the most effective result, ascorbic acid is your best ally.
+All these ingredients may be a great addition to any skincare product (I insist, as long it is well formulated), but if you are looking for the most effective result, ascorbic acid is your best ally.

 We can divide the properties of vitamin C in cosmetics into two large groups.
 On the one hand, vitamin C will always give us a good dose of antioxidants, which are the best complement for your sunscreen (although they can never replace it).
-In addition, products with a higher concentration of ascorbic acid also act as exfoliants, removing the outer layer of dead cells from the epidermis, providing brightening results and reducing spots.
+In addition, certain vitamin C formulas may help us prevent the degradation of collagen fibers and inhibit the production of melanin, thus helping us avoid wrinkles and spots.

 2. WHEN IS IT BEST TO USE VITAMIN C?

 This is, perhaps, one of the questions I receive most about this ingredient.
 Is it better to use it in the morning or at night?
 Can I expose myself to the sun after using it?
 Can I use it throughout the whole year?